darius-at-home/aloio-hugo-v0/content/posts/statistically-guaranteed.md

 propositions?

-**Ralph:** Oh that's easy, you just make some observations, use those to form a theory, and use the theory to generate your propositions.
+**Ralph:** Oh that's easy, you just make some observations, use those to form a theory, and use the theory to generate an initial set of propositions.

-**Alice:** ...
+**Alice:** Hmm...

 <!-- end content -->